By Gilly Carr

 Dimery was deported on 5 May 1943 with John Whitley Nicolle.
 French prison archives show that he was sent briefly to Saint-Lô Prison before arriving at Troyes Hauts-Clos Prison on 12 May 1943.
 Although he was due for release on 8 July 1943, he was instead transferred to Chalons-sur-Marne Prison on 19 July 1943.

 A compensation claim for Nazi persecution was submitted by a sibling of Dimery’s in 1964.
-In this file we learn that Dimery had been sent to St-Denis civilian internment camp followed by Laufen civilian internment camp, where he died of a heart attack on 4 April 1944.
+In this file we learn that Dimery had been sent to Saint-Denis civilian internment camp, where a record at The National Archives show he arrived on 19 August 1943, followed by Laufen civilian internment camp, where he died of a heart attack on 4 April 1944.
 These transfers should not surprise us.
 It was relatively common for islanders to be sent to Saint-Denis after the end of their sentences during the middle years of the occupation.
 Given the number of Islanders in Laufen civilian internment camp following the mass deportations of September 1942 and February 1943, we should not be surprised by his eventual transfer there.

 Although the Foreign Office was aware that Dimery was part of the group which also comprised Cohu, Nicolle and Tierney, they decided that ‘this case has all the signs of a reject, but I anticipate trouble.
 Mr A. Dimery, according to the press cutting, was deported with Canon Cohu, Tierney and Nicolle and allegedly sent to a concentration camp after a term in a French prison, in this case St Denis.
 However, from the statement of [name redacted] and the 1945 letter from the FO he was sent to Laufen from St Denis and died there of a heart attack.’